andrewdstrain/WozU-Infosys/README.md

 ## Note

-Because of the use of submodules, use one of the following commands for closing:
+Because of the use of submodules, use one of the following commands for cloning:

 __HTTPS__